 Work expenses

-Occasionally I get to put work expenses on my credit card and get reimbursed.
-These are relatively small charges (i.e. team lunches, hotel charges, etc.).
-Most of the time filling out an expense report isn’t worth the hassle, which is why I haven’t bothered putting monthly hosting and other expenses in the 100’s range on my card.
+Occasionally, I get reimbursed for work expenses put on my credit card.
+These are relatively small charges (e.g., team lunches, hotel charges, etc.).
+However, most of the time, filling out an expense report isn’t worth the hassle, which is why I haven’t bothered putting monthly hosting and other expenses in the 100s range on my card.

-But this past summer my boss approved for me to pay our mobile app vendor through Plastiq.
-It was a $14,000+ charge that I really needed in order to lock down that Amex Platinum sign-up bonus.
+But this past summer, my boss approved for me to pay our mobile app vendor through Plastiq.
+It was a $14,000+ charge that I really needed to lock down that Amex Platinum sign-up bonus.

-Amex is notorious for their claw-backs and there’s no definitive proof that meeting spending requirements via manufactured spending will cause this to happen.
-However, I still wanted to play it safe.
-So I used the Platinum card to pay the vendor and was able to offset a lot of the fees thanks to referral credits.
+Amex is notorious for claw-backs, and there’s no definitive proof that meeting spending requirements via manufactured spending will cause this.
+However, I still wanted to play it safe, so I used the Platinum card to pay the vendor and offset a lot of the fees thanks to referral credits.

 I primarily used Yazing and TopCashBack to offset manufactured spending fees.
 However, with the new 10% fee on Yazing cashback payouts, I’m probably going to use another portal.
-Unelss Yazing works out cheaper.
+Unless Yazing works out cheaper.

 Recently, I finally succeeded in getting several GiftCardMall orders approved.
 So I’m probably going to shift my gift card purchases over there and use Rakuten for 1% cash back.